fwinkelbauer/chunkyard/ARCHITECTURE.md

 - **Content:** A piece of data
   - **Blob:** Binary data (e.g. the content of a file)
   - **Document:** A serialized C# object
-- **Repository:** The place where Chunkyard persists data.
-A repository contains two storage systems:
+- **Repository:** A key/value store which Chunkyard uses to persists data
-  - A content defined storage to store random content
-  - A log storage to store ordered documents
-- **ContentReference:** A reference which can be used to retrieve content from a Chunkyard repository.
-This can be compared to the key in a key/value store
+- **ContentReference:** A reference which can be used to retrieve content from a ContentStore
   - **BlobReference:** Contains additional meta data such as a file name
   - **DocumentReference:** Contains no additional meta data
 - **Snapshot:** A set of BlobReferences.
 This can be seen as a snapshot of the